Skänninge Abbey: Dissolution

 By the Swedish Reformation of 1527, Catholic convents were confiscated by the crown in accordance with the Reduction of Gustav I of Sweden and banned from accepting new novices, although the existing members were allowed either to leave their convents or to remain, supported by a royal allowance.
 In 1531, the king demanded that the nuns move to Vadstena Abbey, but they refused.
 In 1544, however, the nuns from Skänninge, as the nuns from Askeby Abbey had been in 1529, were forcibly moved to Vreta Abbey.

 The remains of the abbey were excavated in the 1920s, 1930s and 1940s.

-Abbesses
+Prioresses

-The abbesses are only partially known.
+The prioresses are only partially known: